 World of Hyatt: 2x Rewards on Gym Memberships

 However, only memberships to gym and fitness centers count, not purchases from the smoothie bar at your gym.
-And, in some cases, online-based memberships like Peloton may not be classified as a gym membership.
+And in some cases, online-based memberships like Peloton may not be classified as a gym membership.

 Cards With Related Perks

 It’s important to note that there are also cash-back cards that reward fitness-related purchases.
 For example, a lot of major retailers that sell fitness gear offer their own credit cards with special discounts or rewards.
-So, if you’ve been looking to outfit your home gym, take a look at these cards too:
+So, if you’ve been looking to outfit your home gym, take a look at these cards as well:

 - Amazon Prime Rewards Card: Earn 5% back on all the fitness gear (and everything else) that Amazon has to offer if you have a Prime membership.